 Remove the Faucet Handle

 Remove the decorative cap covering the handle screw on the faucet knob, using a small flat-head screwdriver to pry off the cap.
 Loosen and remove the handle screw, which usually requires a Phillips screwdriver.
-Pull the handle straight out away from the wall to remove it.Continue to 4 of 6 below.
+Pull the handle straight out away from the wall to remove it from the cartridge stem.Continue to 4 of 6 below.

 04 of 06